pi-null-mezon/OpenIST/CMDUtils/SegNet/README.md

-**SegNet** is an utility, based on tiny-dnn, for SegNet-like architecture CNN training, but it also support single image segmentation as testing option
+**SegNet** is an utility, based on tiny-dnn and Opencv, for SegNet-like architecture CNN training and testing.

 "Comand line utility for the image segmentation by means of CNN" "\n To train CNN use:"